Diego1403/ObsidainVaults/Cuatri 6/Asignaturas/Desarollo Web/Teoria/World wide web/The world wide web.md

 - [HTML]() "HyperText Markup Language"
 ### Aditional components
 - [[CSS]] "Cascade Style Sheet" - used for design
-- XML "eXtensible Markup Language" - Used to code any kind of data
+- [[XML]] "eXtensible Markup Language" - Used to code any kind of data , read by the computers
-- XSL "eXtensible Stylesheet Language Family"
+- [[XSL]] "eXtensible Stylesheet Language Family"

 ## Backend languages "server side"